Thejas027/casecrux/CHATBOT_HOW_IT_WORKS.md

-CaseCrux Chatbot: How It Works 🤖
+# CaseCrux Chatbot: How It Works 🤖

+## Overview
+The CaseCrux chatbot is a sophisticated AI system that answers questions based on multiple data sources and fallback mechanisms.
+The chatbot starts **closed by default** and opens when users click the "Legal Assistant" button, ensuring a non-intrusive user experience.

+## 🔄 Response Generation Flowux Chatbot: How It Works 🤖

 ## Overview
 The CaseCrux chatbot is a sophisticated AI system that answers questions based on multiple data sources and fallback mechanisms.
 Here's exactly how it generates responses: